ryanmaclean/ProcessFun/README.md

 The results are output to a JSON file, then parsed by a script to create an HTML page.

 ### Requirements
-This script is built using the Amazon EC2 Command Line Tools and uses Python/Ruby to output to the HTML file.
-You will need to have the command line tools installed and configured prior to running the script: http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/set-up-ec2-cli-linux.html
+This script is built using the Amazon AWS CLI and uses Python/Ruby to output to the HTML file.
+You will need to have the command line tools installed and configured prior to running the script.

+####Install the [AWS CLI] (http://aws.amazon.com/cli/):
+The easiest way is with Python pip
+<pre>wget https://bootstrap.pypa.io/get-pip.py && sudo python get-pip.py</pre>

+Once pip is installed, you can grab the AWS CLI and install it easily:
+<pre>sudo pip install awscli</pre>

+To upgrade the CLI at any time:
+<pre>sudo pip install --upgrade awscli</pre>